The Ultimate Guide to Livestreaming (Updated 08/20/2018)

 Incorporating livestreaming into your digital strategy means more reach on your social media channels, higher returns on time invested, better audience insights, better notifications (ever notice whenever someone starts a livestream and you get a notification?) and happy engagement algorithms that prioritize your content over other pages in your audience's stream.

-Livestreaming can be a great tool, but in many cases, we have found that it can also be a church/ministry/non-profit's worst enemy.
+Livestreaming can be a great tool, but in many cases, we have found that it can also be a business/non-profit's worst enemy.

 Livestreaming done poorly can hurt you more than it can help.
 Bad streams with no relevant content, no dialogue, and no structure can actually drop your engagement on social media platforms.